material-motion/material-motion/concepts/runtimes.md

 Directors register Intention with a Runtime.
 The Runtime creates Actors and pumps a variety of events to them.
 These events allow Actors to fulfill their Intentions.

 ![Runtime](../_assets/RuntimeDiagram.png)

-A Runtime requires at least one instance of a Director.
-A Runtime may have many Director instances.
+### The Runtime

+A Runtime may be provided with multiple Directors at any time in the Runtime's existence.

 Each Director may register an initial set of Intentions in a setup method.